Elstuhn/algorithms/sourcecodes/Nearest Neighbour/README.md

-# A Nearest Neighbour algorithm for classifying images
+# A Nearest Neighbour classifier